moode-player/docs/master_development guide.md

 By: Tim Curtis (c) 2022
 Updated: 2022-03-11

-This guide provides information on how to get started developing for moOde.
+This document provides information on how to get started developing for moOde.

 ### Table of Contents <!-- omit in toc -->